A metaphysical teachings about the nature of reality

 Soel is a representative of a much larger body of teachers from the Domain, a multidimensional government and organization that encompasses about 6% of the total universe, which is still quite large (likely the largest in the universe) since it's nearly infinite.
 They have innumerable civilizations across the cosmos, and the head of their administration is aware of Earth because of the missing battalion; however, they are not coming our way anytime soon.
 However, to my knowledge, they will be traveling towards the center of our Galaxy on a mission of their own in 5000 years and, in doing so, will transform and convert Earth into a way-station of sorts for their factions.
 None of this is confirmable information, so take it as you will.

 These teachings explore evolution through a spiritual perspective, with each life entity evolving similarly to physical bodies.
-The sun symbolizes the extent of awareness and clarity one can achieve, while the moon represents the phases of understanding, from ignorance to full knowledge.
+The sun symbolizes the extent of awareness and clarity one can achieve, while the moon represents the phases of understanding, from ignorance to full knowledge and truth.

 Our journey to wholeness involves fulfilling aims, desires, and objectives, starting in darkness and progressing toward complete awareness.
 These teachings aim to gradually expand your mind to unseen but crucial aspects of evolution and growth.
 We all begin somewhere and eventually reach completion, ready to start anew.